DouglasHSK/MarkSix/README.md

     -   The model is trained on the historical data to learn patterns.
     -   The trained model (`marksix_model.h5`) is saved locally.
 -   **Prediction:**
-    -   Predicts the next 10 sets of lottery numbers based on the last 10 draws.
+    -   Predicts 10 unique sets of 6 lottery numbers.
-    -   Displays the predictions on the web interface.
+    -   Displays the predictions in a list format.
+    -   Allows copying the predicted numbers to the clipboard.

 ## Setup and Installation